bennylope/django-organizations/docs/cookbook.rst

 organization user.
 The first two are implemented with additional dependencies.

 If you want a slug field or timestamps on your models, you'll need to add those in.
 However you can do so however you want.
-And if you don't any of those fields, you don't have to take them.
+And if you don't want any of those fields, you don't have to take them.